voschezang/coding-handbook/organization-structure.md

 ![plot-process-value-per-domain](img/plot-process-value-per-domain.png)

-## Relations Between Components
+## Interaction

-Two dimensions:
+Relations between components can be understood in terms of:

 - The direction of relations
 - The type of relations